 What comes to mind when you think of Thanksgiving?
 Is it a STEMs-Giving?
 I imagine not, but why not?
-Our STEMs-Giving makes the perfect Thanksgiving lesson plan for kids of all ages.
+Our STEMs-Giving makes for the perfect Thanksgiving lesson plan for kids of all ages.
 Of course, being grateful tops the list but how about the food too.
 We all know about the turkey and the potatoes and the pie!
-Hidden inside this bountiful meal is a wealth of science activities and experiments to unlock.
-While you won’t necessarily be playing with your food for all of them, you will be sharing great edible science.
+Hidden inside this bountiful meal is a wealth of Thanksgiving STEM projects to unlock.

 Our STEMS-Giving menu is certainly a different type of menu plan but I guarantee it’s a recipe for success when it comes to hands-on learning and STEM!
 Let’s show our kids how to observe like a scientist, think like a scientist, and experiment like a scientist.
 Read more about being a scientist here.

 Being a scientist starts with the world around us, and this November, it’s all about the amazing meal that is served on Thanksgiving Day.
 Did you know science is all around us, even in the food we eat!

 Of course, we have more fun Thanksgiving Science and STEM activities located here along with more fun and free printable sheets.
 You’ll find more great ideas to share with your kiddos all month long including free turkey theme STEM challenge cards.
 Hint, take a look at these cranberry STEM challenges!

 Before you get started, make sure to print out our STEMs-Giving Menu below to keep you on track!

 Below you will find links to each of the STEMs-Giving Menu items and their related activities!
 Click on each link to read more about the supplies, set-up, process, and basic science information that accompanies each Thanksgiving item.